Cruwal/Face-Detection/README.md

 5\: Evaluate features of the blocks;

-6\: Use features values into a Back Propagation Neural Network (BPN) to classify the block as face or non-face.
+6\: Use features values into a Backpropagation Neural Network (BPN) to classify the block as face or non-face.